fenderdigital/flask-philo/documentation/source/introduction.rst

     * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
     ...

-The browser will show you, the response defined on the view file:
+Your browser will display a JSON response, as defined by the **ExampleView** class :

 ::